jerhon/hs-dependency-injection-source-generators/README.md

 ## Problems

-* While my source generator is working when I do a full compile, when I edit in visual studio and/or Rider I will start getting errors that the interface and class I have defined for the .
 * Debugging is clunky, and I haven't found an easy way to output log/debug/trace information from my source generator.

 ### ISourceGenerator should not have shared variables